-STONE SOUP Radio is now THE VOICE OF STOCKTON, KXVS.
-It continues to be a community-supported organization building a grassroots radio station.
-This station is buiding a model of programming filling needs that other media do not address and providing progressive orientated programming to our diverse community.
+THE VOICE OF SAN JOAQUIN, KVSJ continues to be a community-supported organization building a grassroots radio station.
+This station is building a model of programming filling needs that other media do not address and providing progressive orientated programming to our diverse community.

 The Radio Council plans to conduct listener surveys involving all sectors of the community to determine programming.
 Our programming will include community education, opportunities to network, as well as multi-lingual content.
 The station will greatly enhance the lives of our listeners, bringing our communities together supporting local businesses.